 Non-Discretionary Services: We also provide non-discretionary investment advice to Unified Managed Account Programs ("UMA Programs").
 We provide the UMA Sponsor, who is the discretionary investment manager, with a list of securities to be traded on an ongoing basis for each individual strategy that is part of the UMA Program.
-In these instances, the discretionary UMA Sponsor is responsible for monitoring the individual needs of the client.
-In non-discretionary UMA Programs, we amend and update the model portfolios per the instructions provided by the UMA Sponsor.
+In these instances, the discretionary UMA Sponsor is responsible for monitoring the individual needs of the client In non-discretionary UMA Programs, we summit our model portfolio changes (e.g., buys and/or sells) to the UMA Sponsor.
 We do not have direct contact with the clients of these programs.